Zach47/discord_bot/README.md

 ____
 # User Commands

-**!maptop** (map name) - Provides an embed message to the client who called it providing them with information on all three modes and their records on the map requested..
+**!maptop** (map name) - Provides an embed message to the client who called it providing them with information on all three modes and their records on the map requested.

+**!bmaptop** (map name) (Bonus number) - Does the same as !maptop but returns the times for the specific bonus #.

 **!kzstats** - Provides a link to [KZStats](http://www.kzstats.com/).